IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 Kibana can be accessed at `http://kibana.lm:32080` (or `http://<your-host-ip>:31001` to use NodePort access).

-As mentioned in [accessing TNCO](#lm), Ingress uses the hostname to route traffic to the desired service, so you will need to either add the hostname to your hosts file or configure a proxy/nameserver to route traffic to it.
+As mentioned in [accessing TNC-O](#lm), Ingress uses the hostname to route traffic to the desired service, so you will need to either add the hostname to your hosts file or configure a proxy/nameserver to route traffic to it.